-Species: Otus asio, Eastern Screech Owl • Hatch Year: Unknown • Sex: Male • Disability: Beak Injury
+Species: Megascops asio, Eastern Screech Owl • Hatch Year: Unknown • Sex: Male • Disability: Beak Injury

 Gimli was hit by a car, resulting in a massive beak injury that required several months in the rehab facility at the American Eagle Foundation.
 He was unable to eat properly for quite some time, and was deemed non-releasable.
 In 2016 he made his Dollywood debut and became a crowd favorite.